militaryk/beautiful-jekyll/_posts/2015-02-28-test-markdown.md

 ****Welcome to my Website****

-This website is constructed with theuse of beautiful-jekyll
+This website is constructed with the use of beautiful-jekyll